 To increase the per share price of our Common Stock.
 As discussed above, the primary objective for effecting the Reverse Stock Split, should our Board choose to effect one, would be to increase the per share price of our Common Stock and regain compliance with the Nasdaq Minimum Bid Price Requirement.
 Our Board believes that, should the appropriate circumstances arise, effecting the Reverse Stock Split, could, among other things, help us to appeal to a broader range of investors, generate greater investor interest in the Company, and improve the perception of our Common Stock as an investment security.
-Our Common Stock is listed on the Nasdaq Capital Market and the failure to comply with the \$1.00 minimum bid price requirement may be cured by effecting the Reverse Stock Split.
+Our Common Stock is listed on the Nasdaq Capital Market, and the failure to comply with the \$1.00 minimum bid price requirement may be cured by effecting the Reverse Stock Split.

 To potentially improve the liquidity of the Common Stock.
 A Reverse Stock Split could allow a broader range of institutions to invest in the Common Stock (namely, funds that are prohibited from buying stocks whose price is below certain thresholds), potentially increasing trading volume and liquidity of the Common Stock and potentially decreasing the volatility of the Common Stock if institutions become long-term holders of the Common Stock.
 A Reverse Stock Split could help increase analyst and broker interest in the Common Stock as their policies can discourage them from following or recommending companies with low stock prices.
 Because of the trading volatility often associated with low-priced stocks, many brokerage houses and institutional investors have internal policies and practices that either prohibit them from investing in low-priced stocks or tend to discourage individual brokers from recommending low-priced stocks to their customers.
 Some of those policies and practices may make the processing of trades in low-priced stocks economically unattractive to brokers.
-Additionally, because brokers' commissions on low-priced stocks generally represent a higher percentage of the stock price than commissions on higher-priced stocks, a low average price per share of Common Stock can result in individual stockholders paying transaction costs representing a higher percentage of their total share value than would be the case if the share price were higher.
-Some investors, however, may view a Reverse Stock Split negatively since it reduces the number of shares of Common Stock available in the public market.
-If the Reverse Stock Split Proposal is approved and the Board believes that effecting the Reverse Stock Split is in our best interest and the best interest of our stockholders, the Board may effect the Reverse Stock Split, regardless of whether our stock is at risk of delisting from Nasdaq Capital Market, for purposes of enhancing the liquidity of the Common Stock and to facilitate capital raising.
+Additionally, because brokers' commissions on low-priced stocks generally represent a higher percentage of the stock price than common Stock can result in individual stockholders paying transaction costs representing a higher percentage of their total share value than would be the case if the share price were higher.
+Some investors, however, may view a Reverse Stock Split negatively since it reduces Split is in our best interest and the best interest of our stockholders, the Board may effect the Reverse Stock Split, regardless of whether our stock is at risk of delisting from Nasdaq Capital Market, for purposes of enhancing the liquidity of the Common Stock and to facilitate capital raising.

 To increase the number of additional shares issuable under the Company's charter.
-A Reverse Stock Split will reduce the nominal number of shares of Common Stock outstanding and the number of shares of Common Stock issuable on exercise of outstanding warrants, while leaving the number of shares issuable under our charter unchanged.
+A Reverse Stock Split will reduce the nominal number of shares of Common Stock issuable on exercise of outstanding warrants, while leaving the number of shares issuable under our charter unchanged.
 A Reverse Stock Split will therefor effectively increase the number of shares of the Common Stock that we are able to issue.
 This effective increase will facilitate future capital fundraising on our part.
-Some investors may find the Common Stock more attractive if the Reverse Stock Split is effected with additional assurance that we are unlikely to be limited in our ability to access needed capital by the number of shares of our Common Sock authorized for issuance.
+Some investors may find the Common Stock more attractive if the Reverse Stock Split is effected with additional assurance that we are unlikely to be limited in our ability to access needed capital by the number of shares of our Common Stock authorized for issuance.
 However, other investors may find the Common Stock a less attractive investment with the knowledge that additional dilution of the Common Stock is possible.